jonathancraddock/mootparadox_grav/pages/02.blog/markdown-img-caption/item.md

 date: '06-11-2021 18:00'
 ---

 I was looking for a simple way to add a visible "caption" to an image, using Markdown, but without introducing any HTML markup, or resorting to Javascript.
+In particular, I wanted the resulting Markdown to read nicely.

-The following may be bending the syntax slightly, but it works!
+The following may be bending the syntax slightly... but it works!

 ===